 5 Recruiting Will Improve by Word-of-Mouth

 Have you heard people share their love for the job they do?
 Well, it is most likely because they are paid a good amount of money for the job and this does not just improve the happiness of employees, but also the costs that are associated with hiring by HR will only be reduced.
-People will want to share with their friend s, colleagues that they should apply for the job.
+People will want to share with their friend’s, colleagues that they should apply for the job.
 I mean what would be the first question you would ask your friend when somebody offered you to apply for the job?
-It’ll most likely be something along the lines, “How much does it pay?”
+It’ll most likely be something along the lines, “How much should I expect to be paid?”

-In the end it is a win-win situation for both employees and employers because company saves money on hiring process, and employees are happy with their jobs taking a responsibility on hand picking their friend to apply for a position.
+In the end, it is a win-win situation for both employees and employers because company saves money on hiring process (and trust me it is expensive), and employees are happy with their jobs taking a responsibility on hand picking their trusted friend to apply for a position.

 Do you think accomplishing certain projects is good with more people the better or less people that are more happier and talented?